-Here at Weeare we believe that having a user friendly and search engine friendly website is one of the best ways to gain more customers to your restaurant, but we simply cant ignore website like TripAdvisor that millions of users run to when looking for a restaurant to dine in.
-We use it all the time, whether its here in the UK or somewhere abroad, TripAdvisor has a massive effect on diners and you should use it to your advantage.
+Here at Weeare we believe that having a user-friendly and search engine-friendly website is one of the best ways to gain more customers to your restaurant, but we simply can’t ignore websites like TripAdvisor that millions of users run to when looking for a restaurant to dine in.
+We use it all the time, whether it’s here in the UK or somewhere abroad, TripAdvisor has a massive effect on diners and you should use it to your advantage.

 The way TripAdvisor rank restaurants are based on the: